 - Apply recruitment marketing tactics

 Excelling at campus recruiting is a challenging task.
 However, if you leverage the latest university recruiting trends, you can recruit top young talent much easier and faster.

 Here are the best campus recruiting tips that will help you effectively recruit students and recent graduates:

 Campus recruiting tip #1: Start with your career site

 Make sure you use the appropriate language to attract the younger generation of employees.
-Present them opportunities for career development at your company.
+Present them with opportunities for career development at your company.
 The best practice is to highlight your existing young employee testimonials and success stories.

 Campus recruiting tip #2: Utilize social media

-If you want to connect with the younger generation of your potential employees, social media recruiting is a must have strategy.
+If you want to connect with the younger generation of your potential employees, social media recruiting is a must-have strategy.
 Use social media to promote your employer brand and attract students’ attention.

 Create interesting content to engage the younger audience and build relationships with them on channels where they spend most of their time.
 You can be sure that students will google you and check your profiles on social media, so make sure you post relevant content to engage them!

 Campus recruiting tip #3: Reach out to Career centers